-Over the past four years, U.S. banks have replaced most traditional magnetic stripe credit cards with new EMV cards – short for Europay MasterCard Visa – that store data on an embedded computer microchip that makes the cards more difficult to counterfeit.
-During the same time, retailers have replaced most magnetic-stripe card readers with new chip card readers.
+Over the past several years, U.S. banks have replaced traditional magnetic stripe credit cards with new EMV cards – short for Europay MasterCard Visa – that store data on an embedded computer microchip that makes the cards more difficult to counterfeit.
+During the same time, retailers have replaced magnetic-stripe card readers with new chip card readers.

 Throughout the rest of the world, EMV means chip-and-PIN, which requires users to enter a secret personal identification number to approve a transaction the same as withdrawing cash from an ATM.
-But the U.S. cards introduced in 2015 were chip-and-signature, so transactions were still approved with an easily forged signature.
-In 2018, the major credit card companies eliminated the requirement for a signature without replacing it with a more sophisticated means of authentication.
-While the chip can reduce counterfeit fraud, the absence of a PIN leaves the cards with no protection against the fraudulent use of lost or stolen cards and without backup in cases where the chip malfunctions or is circumvented.
-NRF believes chip-only or chip-and-signature offers only half the security EMV is capable of and has repeatedly called on banks to issue chip-and-PIN cards instead.
+But the cards issued in the United States are chip-and-signature, with transactions approved by an easily forged signature, and the major credit card companies no longer require even the signature (although retailers can choose to require it).
+While the chip can reduce counterfeit fraud, the absence of a PIN leaves no protection against the fraudulent use of lost or stolen cards and without backup in cases where the chip malfunctions or is circumvented.

 Why it matters to retailers